Gingerbread Syrup

 $79.85 Amazon Prime

-Ziploc Two Gallon Food Storage Freezer Bags, Grip 'n Seal Technology for Easier Grip, Open, and Close, 10 Count, Pack of 3 (30 Total Bags)
+Ziploc 2 Gallon Food Storage Freezer Bags, Grip 'n Seal Technology for Easier Grip, Open, and Close, 10 Count (Pack of 3)

-Ziploc Two Gallon Food Storage Freezer Bags, Grip ‘n Seal Technology for Easier Grip, Open, and Close, 10 Count, Pack of 3 (30 Total Bags)
+Ziploc 2 Gallon Food Storage Freezer Bags, Grip ‘n Seal Technology for Easier Grip, Open, and Close, 10 Count (Pack of 3)

 Set consists of medium bottle and large bottle with one thick tip and one thin tip; Unique attached cap stays open while you squeeze for a precise pour